Weed in Mainz

 Mainz, like many parts of Germany, has a long-standing history with cannabis, though this relationship has not always been one of acceptance.
 For decades, cannabis was classified as an illegal substance, with strict penalties for those caught possessing, using, or distributing it.
 Germany’s drug laws, under the Betäubungsmittelgesetz (Narcotic Drugs Act), set clear boundaries on the possession and use of marijuana, typically resulting in fines or imprisonment for individuals found in violation.

 The political debate has gained considerable momentum in Mainz, with discussions held in public forums, universities, and among local activists.
-Younger people, including university students and residents, are at the forefront of pushing for reform, advocating for cannabis to be treated more like alcohol or tobacco rather than as a criminal issue.
 Some even argue that legalization would reduce the power of the black market, ensuring safer and regulated access to cannabis.

 As of now, cannabis remains illegal in Mainz, as it does throughout Germany, with some exceptions for medicinal use.
 Since 2017, cannabis has been legal for medicinal purposes, provided patients meet specific criteria and a doctor prescribes it.
 However, recreational cannabis remains prohibited.